apache/qpid-dispatch/tools/mercury/README.md

 ###The C Client

-The client that I use is written in C to the proactor interface and has been heavily adapted from an original by Alan Conway.
+The client is written in C to the proactor interface and has been heavily adapted from an original by Alan Conway.
 It needs to be built before Mercury will be able to do anything useful.
 Look at the directory mercury/clients, look at the file in there called "m", adapt it for your system, and run it so you get an executable.

-Having my own client allows me to do things like:
+Having Mercury's own client allows it to do things like:

 1. throttle send-speed with the "--throttle" argument
 2. Tell the client to form multiple links with multiple "--address" arguments.